mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/entities.md

 }
 ```

-The fields act as a well-known interface/type (`SlotDTO`) and we can now trivially pass this to our persistence mechanism or elsewhere where we don't, or can't, use the actual `Slot` entity class.
+The fields act as a well-known interface/type (`SlotDTO`) and we can now trivially pass this to our persistence mechanism or elsewhere where we don't, or can't, use the actual `Slot` Entity class.

 ### Use case #1: Domain logic for checking if we can reserve and cancel

 Business logic.
 Domain logic.
 Both sound _big_.
 Dangerous.
 In our case it's literally a check on the expected, valid `slotStatus`.

 {% code lineNumbers="true" %}

 ```typescript
 /**
  * @description Can this `Slot` be reserved?